teabranch/amazon-chat-completions-server/docs/guides/architecture.md

 title: Architecture
 parent: Guides
 nav_order: 3
-description: "System design and architecture overview for Amazon Chat Completions Server"
+description: "System design and architecture overview for Open Bedrock Server Server"
 ---

 # Architecture Guide
 {: .no_toc }

-This document describes the architecture of the Amazon Chat Completions Server, which implements a unified, provider-agnostic approach to LLM integration.
+This document describes the architecture of the Open Bedrock Server Server, which implements a unified, provider-agnostic approach to LLM integration.
 {: .fs-6 .fw-300 }

 ## Table of contents